dctech/speaking/README.md

 ### About the Repo

 This is a joint project by some DC Tech organizers.
 If you have an idea for improving the repo or want your meetup group to participate, feel free to submit a pull request or leave an issue with the `meta` label!

+#### Intent
+From a speaker's perspective, it is great to be able to submit talks to many groups at once.
+This particularly affects talks that are general or evergreen, like those that are focused on soft skills and blogging -- these apply to many different audiences, not just a particular language or interest group.

+From an organizer's perspective, it is great to have a list of folks available to fill gaps in speaking schedules.
+Often gaps are filled by tapping into an in-network (“oh, I know this person has a talk they can whip up!“), but that furthers in-network biases.
+This repo helps reduce that in-network bias some amount.